-Top sales teams find this actually ends up helping with CRM hygiene too - if a rep has to demonstrate that they're working an account so they can keep it, they'll have to update Salesforce!
-Over time, account data becomes cleaner and more accurate.
+This actually may end up helping with your CRM hygiene too - if a rep has to demonstrate that they're working an account so they can keep it, they'll have to update Salesforce!

 4. Define clear rules of engagement and SLAs for reps